yurisuika/Zehn/README.md

 Currently this skin works fine on both [SteamFriendsPatcher](https://github.com/PhantomGamers/SFP/releases) and [Millennium](https://github.com/ShadowMonster99/millennium-steam-patcher/releases).

 ### Discussion
-If you have inquires, you may use either [GitHub Discussions](https://github.com/yurisuika/Zehn/discussions) or join my modding [Discord](https://discord.gg/0zdNEkQle7Qg9C1H) server.
+If you have inquires, you may use either [GitHub Discussions](https://github.com/yurisuika/Zehn/discussions) ~~or join my modding [Discord](https://discord.gg/0zdNEkQle7Qg9C1H) server~~ (you can join, but it is disabled as I've quit using Discord).